 Pregnancy usually lasts for about 40 weeks.
 Your body adjusts to different stages of your pregnancy and you will experience different symptoms throughout the pregnancy too.
-A pregnancy is usually monitored through 3 main stages – the 1st, 2nd and 3rd trimesters.
+A pregnancy is usually monitored through 3 main stages – the first trimester, second trimester, and third trimesters.

 First Trimester (week 1 – 12)

 This is the period when your body goes through the most changes.
 You will experience symptoms like: